 Profiting From The Creation of Evil

 “The problem of evil” is a sensitive subject for those with a dualistic, good versus evil belief religious system.
 It is a sensitive issue to those in the Abrahamic Traditions, Judaism, Christianity, and Islam (1).
 This theological issue exposes its origins and critical inconsistencies.
-These belief systems’ major problems hinge upon a benevolent and loving Supreme Being, who is in opposition with a nearly equal Evil protagonist, the Devil.
+These belief systems’ major problems hinge upon a benevolent and loving Supreme Being, in opposition with a nearly equal Evil protagonist, the Devil.

 Not coincidently, these are common themes that also come from Persian, Babylonian, and Egyptian mythology.
 In these systems, an evil, god-like third party is the actual cause.
 But, this problem also provides an opportunity.
 We’ll discuss this later.
 But, before we get into the details, let’s discuss a strategy to help you investigate any religious subject.